aiyengar2/k8s-docs/docs/controllers/00_introduction.md

 ## Prerequisites

 It is expected that the reader of this material has a basic familiarity with Kubernetes, such as that of an average Kubernetes user who has interacted with Kubernetes resources in a cluster before via `kubectl` or some via other UI  (e.g. the Rancher UI) that exposes the names of underlying Kubernetes resources like `Pods`, `Deployments`, `Services`, etc.

+A basic familiarity with Golang (concepts like `structs` or `interfaces`) is also presumed, especially in later sections.

 ## Introduction To Kubernetes